 But God had another plan.

 Young Life began in Liberia in 2003 under the leadership of James Davis.
-Davis is now senior regional director for Liberia, Sierra Leone, Côte d’Ivoire, Mali, Senegal, Nigeria and Ghana.
+Davis is now Vice President of Africa West, which includes Liberia, Sierra Leone, Côte d’Ivoire, Mali, Senegal, Nigeria and Ghana.
 His niece, Decontee, became infected with the Ebola virus in August 2014.
 Because her fiancé was also ill with Ebola and unable to help, one of Decontee’s Campaigner kids physically carried her, at great risk to his own health, to the hospital.

 When they arrived, there was no bed for Decontee because of the hundreds of Ebola patients, so she was left under a tree where the staff occasionally brought food to her.
 Alone and helpless, she prayed for a miracle.
 Eventually, she was moved to the hospital where she fell in and out of a coma.